Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Louisiana

 A POSC includes numerous components, depending on the needs of the family, including the following:

-• Medical services needed to meet the ongoing health needs of the newborn and his or her family
+- Medical services needed to meet the ongoing health needs of the newborn and their family

 Families should be referred for emergency services as needed when the POSC includes the newborn remaining in the home.
 Some of these services may include the following: